Computable Bounds on Convergence of Markov Chains in Wasserstein Distance via Contractive Drift: Introduction

-Interestingly, except for \cite{steinsaltz1999locally} and \cite{qin2022geometric}, which introduces a similar local contractive idea leading to geometric convergence, most of the literature on rates of convergence to equilibrium in Wasserstein distance applies D\&M-type ideas discussed earlier.
-However, instead of seeking a minorization condition in a suitable region, the idea, introduced in \cite{hairer2011asymptotic} and also studied in \cite{durmus2015quantitative}, is to enforce a form of contraction inside such a region.
-We refer to this approach as the D\&C (drift and contraction) method.
-While the method is capable of handling non-globally-contractive chains, it does face some limitations, as it still requires a strict contraction to apply within a suitable region.
+There is another way to address drift and contraction separately.
+The drift and contraction (D\&C) method, starting from \cite{hairer2011asymptotic}, combines contraction inside a selected region and drift outside that region to establish geometric convergence bounds (see, e.g., \cite{jarner2001locally,durmus2015quantitative,douc2018markov}).
+A recent representative example of this method is Corollary 2.1 in \cite{qin2022geometric}, which also has a random-mapping-representation version in \cite{qin2022wasserstein}.
+While the D\&C method is capable of handling non-globally-contractive chains, it does face some limitations, as it still requires strict contraction within a selected region.
 When one uses the D\&C method, there is an implicit trade-off that is captured by the size of the region.
-The contraction property, on the one hand, can be enforced locally within a relatively small region.
-On the other hand, enforcing the drift condition often requires a sufficiently large region.
-Addressing this trade-off tends to lead to bounds in which various key parameters and constants are not explicit.
-This balancing act becomes even more difficult if, in addition, one wishes to simultaneously find bounds that are also good parametrically across regimes of interest, such as the step-size in constant step-size stochastic gradient descent algorithms or the heavy traffic parameter in queueing applications.
-(This trade-off is discussed in Remark \ref{tradeoff}.)
-In contrast, the approach that we propose appears flexible enough to develop such bounds, as we illustrate in Sections \ref{lmt} and \ref{nssgd}.
+Typically, effective contraction requires the region to be small, while effective drift requires the region to be large.
+Consequently, a suitable choice of region that can generate a sharp bound may not exist (see the discussion at the end of Section \ref{section_sgd}).
+Balancing drift and contraction becomes even more difficult if one wishes to find bounds that are parametrically sharp across regimes of interest, such as a sequence of queues in heavy traffic.
+The CD framework turns out to be accurate enough to develop such bounds, as we illustrate in Section \ref{section_lmt} where we derive a polynomial convergence bound that is uniform in heavy traffic.

-The D\&C method has also been generalized to study sub-geometric cases in \cite{butkovsky2014subgeometric} and \cite{durmus2016subgeometric}.
-More precisely, bounds for polynomially convergent chains based on D\&C methods (in the Wasserstein setting) are studied in \cite{butkovsky2014subgeometric} and \cite{durmus2016subgeometric}.
-The drift condition imposed there is related to the D\&M methods applied in \cite{jarner2002polynomial} and \cite{douc2004practical} for estimating polynomial convergence in the TV distance.
-The resulting bounds cannot be applied directly to accurately measuring convergence in terms of the Wasserstein metric.
-As we show, for the single server queue with regularly varying increments, the exact rate of convergence in Wasserstein distance is one polynomial power slower than the corresponding rate measured in TV distance.
-Moreover, as previously noted, our bounds rely on constants that can be determined based on one-step transition expectations.
-In contrast, the bounds in \cite{butkovsky2014subgeometric} and \cite{durmus2016subgeometric} appear to be more qualitative in nature, as they are not explicit or might be challenging to explicitly compute.